 These rules are driving up costs to the point we are killing people.
 Worldwide, and looking at only one condition, TB, 1.1 million people died of TB in 2016 simply due to the high costs of treatment (190.000 per patient).
 As for the NHS, our medication spends rose by 10.9%, even though 7 out of the top 20 medications were developed with public money.

-It will need expertise to alleviate the risk of exposing the Government, nation and NHS to ISDS ( https://en.wikipedia.org › wiki › Investor-state_dispute_settlement
+It will need expertise to alleviate the risk of exposing the Government, nation and NHS to ISDS: https://en.wikipedia.org › wiki › Investor-state_dispute_settlement

-Which would involve legal costs and is run on international lines by and for large corporations and staffed by their lawyers.
+ISDS would involve legal costs and is run on international lines by and for large corporations and staffed by their lawyers.

 These entities are not subject to UK laws and can sue for 20 years for loss of potential (so not even real) profits.
 No contract is needed.
 You can see how this would render renationalisation, as the NHS now stands, a problematic issue.
 A judgement against our nation would result in less money for public services.
 There is no appeal!!!!